leuas/Vrdndi/README.md

 # Vrdndi

-Vrdndi (Verdandi) is a full-stack recommendation system that processes your media data (currently YouTube) to provide a personal feed based on what you did previously in your computer (i.e dynamically changing the feed based on time and previous app history)
+Vrdndi (Verdandi) is a full-stack recommendation system that processes your media data (currently YouTube) to provide a personal feed based on what you did previously on your computer (i.e dynamically changing the feed based on time and previous app history)

 The primary goal of this project is not to increase your watch time in your feed like other recommendation systems.
 It's the opposite: minimize your watch time and increase your productivity, but keep you interested.
-At least, that's the plan.
+*At least, that's the plan.*

 > ⚠️ **Note:** Vrdndi is currently in **Alpha**.
 The core features are functional, but the model architecture is still experimental.
 Real-world performance is unverified.
 For more detail, see [Limitation](#limitation)